Lokmat

-Broadcast news channel
+Television news channel

-Lokmat extended its media business to television through a 50-50 joint venture with IBN18 Broadcast Limited.
-The joint venture company, IBN-Lokmat Private Limited (“IBNL”), operates IBN-Lokmat, a 24 x 7 Marathi news and current affairs television channel which went on air on April 6, 2008.
+Lokmat extended its media business to broadcast through a 50-50 joint venture with IBN18 Broadcast Limited.
+The joint venture company, IBN-Lokmat Private Limited (“IBNL”), operates IBN-Lokmat, a 24 x 7 Marathi news and current affairs television channel which went on air on 6 April 2008.

 Controversies

 2015 ISIS cartoon controversy

 In 2015, a cartoon published alongside the article "ISIS cha Paisa" (ISIS' money), regarding the funding pattern of terrorist group ISIS, led to violent protests from Muslim groups and attacks on the newspaper's offices in Jalgaon, Dhule, Nandurbar, Malegaon and other locations across Maharashtra.
 Protestors deemed the cartoon to be "blasphemous".
 Several complaints were filed with the police regarding the cartoon, and subsequently, an FIR was lodged against the owners, the cartoonist and the editor.
 The newspaper later published an apology.
 Police stated that they had increased security at all Lokmat offices across Maharashtra following the attacks.